GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Photometry and astrometry

 \subsection{Astrometric calibration}

 We calibrated the astrometry by using VVV catalogue stars as reference that we cross-identified with the stars detected in the images.
-The astrometric solution was computed with the IDL routine $SOLVE\_ASTRO$ \citep[see IDL Astronomy User's Library,][]{Landsman:1993aa}.
+The astrometric solution was computed with the IDL (Interactive Data Language) routine \textsc{solve\_astro} \citep[see IDL Astronomy User's Library,][]{Landsman:1993aa}.

 To estimate the uncertainty of the astrometric solution, we compared all stars common to our image and to the VVV survey.
-Fig\,\ref{pos_uncertainty} shows the histograms of the differences in Right Ascension and Declination.
+Figure\,\ref{pos_uncertainty} shows the histograms of the differences in right ascension and declination.
 For all bands and chips the standard deviation of this distribution is $\lesssim0.05$\,arcseconds.